Royal Hues Beneath the Lens

 “And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened.” — Acts 16:14

-She is also often remembered as the first recorded European convert to Christianity.
+Lydia is the first recorded European convert to Christianity.

 Scarlet and crimson carried their own sacred history.